Aircloak/aircloak/air/docs/content/ops/configuration.md

 Each `table_name_x` key specifies the name the table will be available under when querying the data source through Aircloak.

-The `content_type` is an optional field which determines the sensitivity nature of the data in the table.
-It can have one of the following values: `personal` (default) or `non-personal`.
-Tables with content marked as `personal` are tables containing data for people or entities whose anonymity should be preserved.
-If any such table is included in a query, the query will be restricted, it will go through the anonymisation pipeline and produce anonymized results.
-If this field is set to `non-personal`, the table will be classified as not containing data requiring anonymisation.
-Queries over such tables are not subject to the anonymisation restrictions, filters and aggregations, and *no attempts will be made to anonymise the data the table contains!*
+The `content_type` is an optional field which determines whether the data in the table is sensitive or not.
+It can have one of the following values: `personal` (default) and `non-personal`.
+Tables with data about individuals or entities whose anonymity should be preserved must be marked with the content type `personal`.
+If any such tables is included in a query, the query will underlie the anonymization restrictions applied by Aircloak Insights and produce anonymized results.
+If the content type field is set to `non-personal`, the table will be classified as not containing data requiring anonymisation.
+Queries over such tables are not subject to the anonymization restrictions. *No attempts will be made to anonymize the data they contain!*

 The database table can be declared by either using `db_name` or as an SQL view using `query`.
 These options are mutually exclusive.